ChellyD65/distasiolab/resources.md

 #### Brain holder for cutting

 A basin and knife guide for reproducible symmetric coronal sections in brain cutting.
-May be most useful in supporting unfixed brains for sectioning.
+May be most useful in supporting unfixed brains for sectioning. [credit: M. Kandarapallil]

 ![BrainHolderModel](/assets/img/BrainHolder_model_and_photo_001.jpg){:width="95%"} &nbsp;